Clever/ARCHIVED-baseworker-go/cmd/workerwrapper/README.md

 `export GEARMAN_PORT=4730`

 Then run it:
-`workerwrapper --name job_name --exec job_executable`
+`workerwrapper --name job_name --cmd job_cmd`

-job_name is the name of the Gearman job to listen for job_executable is the name of the worker program to run
+job_name is the name of the Gearman job to listen for job_cmd is the name of the worker program to run

 And submit jobs to it:
 `gearman -f job_name -h localhost -v -s`